breezechen/YAPM/YAPM/bin/BuildZipRelease/Bin/README.txt

 - README.txt : the file you are reading :-)
 - license.rtf : license file.
 - launch server.bat : launch YAPM as a server.
-- tcp.txt / udp.txt : data base for correspondance between a port number and its description